-Allow me to clarify that translation just a little: "And on some have compassion who are in doubt."
+I'll have to change that translation just a little: "And of some have compassion who are in doubt."
 There are a great many good sincere people today who do have their doubts, and we need to be patient with them.

-In our evening Bible study years ago, for six weeks straight a woman came to me after every service with some question.
-I began to wonder if she was trying to trap me or trick me, and, frankly, I grew a little impatient with her.
-One of our church members always accompanied her.
-So one night I answered the woman's question rather sharply, and she turned and walked out.
-The lady with her came to me and said, "Dr. McGee, be patient with her.
-She is a very brilliant woman, and she has been in practically every cult there is.
-She is really mixed up, but now she's trying to make her way out.
+In our Thursday night Bible study several years ago a woman came to me after every service for, I suppose, six weeks with some question.
+I began to have a feeling she was trying to trap me or trick me, and I became, frankly, a little impatient with her.
+Always there was another lady with her, one of our church members.
+So one night I answered her question rather sharply, and she turned and walked out.
+The lady with her came to me and said, "Dr. McGee, just be patient with her.
+She is a very brilliant woman.
+She's in 'Who's Who,' and she has been in practically every cult there is.
+She is really mixed up!
+Now she is trying to make her way out.
 Please be patient with her."
-So, after that I answered her questions carefully and the best I could.
-About three months later, she accepted Christ as her Savior.
-Later I had a wonderful letter from her telling me of how the Lord was leading her.
+So after that I would really answer her questions the best I could.
+About three months later she accepted Christ as her Savior.
+And I had a wonderful letter from her when she was back in Ohio, telling me of how the Lord was leading her.

 We are living in days when there is so much doubt cast upon the Word of God.
-Don't forget we are in the apostasy right now.
-Though the creeds of all the great denominations were founded on sound creeds (they differ a little in some points, but on the great basics there was no difference at all), the church has been taken over by those who totally reject the great doctrines.
-We would do well to be patient with the men and women in these churches who want to believe.
+Remember that we are in the apostasy.
+Though the creeds of all the great denominations were sound creeds (they differ a little in some points, but on the great basics there was no difference at all), the church has been taken over by liberals who totally reject the great doctrines their denominations were founded upon.
+Folk in these churches have been so brainwashed over the years that though they want to believe, they are having their problems.
+We would do well to be patient with them.
+Now the sixth thing: